operasoftware/devopera/src/blog/_posts/2009-04-02-european-accessibility-forum-frankfurt.md

 <h2>Friday</h2>

-<p>After a pleasent breakfast, I headed on in, and got settled.
+<p>After a pleasant breakfast, I headed on in, and got settled.
 It was nice to say hi to Jon Gibbins, and I also got stalked on Twitter for a short time by that Patrick Lauke bloke, before having a really good long chat to him later on.</p>

 <h3>Keynote</h3>